Chimor: Rule

-Cultural and Economic Exchange
+Cultural and economic exchange

 The Chimú's vast territorial expansion increased the amount of cultural identities within the civilization.
 They also incorporated political ideologies along with cultural beliefs this is seen with the Late Sicán in the north and the Casma in the South.
 Despite this, many areas kept distinctive aspects of their culture and some gained autonomy after the conquest.

 It has been argued that Chimú leaders conquered territories further away because of the deviations in inheritance.
 The opposition to this is that an El Niño that had caused the state to increase the extractive economy in place and get supplies from other areas of the Andes.
 This El Niño is theorized to have occurred around A.D.
 1100 and would have caused the destruction of irrigation canals.
 Both arguments suggest that agriculture expansion led to increased identities socially and politically.

 The Chimú conquered the Jequetepeque around 1320 and changed the political structure of the society.
 Places like Pacatnamú were left behind and other sites like Farfán had increased laborers for administrative compounds constructed under the supervision of Imperial administrators.
 Land use, agricultural methods and settlement patterns of the Jequetepeque societies all changed after the conquest.
 Many households had to see tribute requirements and agricultural production increased.

 Downfall

 The state governed such social classes until the empire of the Sican culture conquered the kingdom of Lambayeque, Peru.
-The legends of war were said to have been told by the leaders Naylamp in the Sican language and Tacayanamo in Chimú.
+The legends of war were said to have been told by the leaders Naylamp in the Sican language and Taycanamo in Chimú.
 The people paid tribute to the rulers with products or labor.

-Chimor was the last Andean kingdom capable of stopping the Inca Empire, but the Inca conquest began in the 1470s by Topa Inca Yupanqui, defeating the emperor Minchancaman, and was nearly complete when Huayna Capac assumed the throne in 1493.
-They moved Minchancaman, the final Chimú emperor, to Cusco and redirected gold and silver there to adorn the Qurikancha.
+Chimor was the last Andean kingdom capable of stopping the Inca Empire, but the Inca conquest was begun in the 1470s by Topa Inca Yupanqui, who defeated the emperor Minchançaman, and was nearly complete when Huayna Capac assumed the throne in 1493.
+They moved Minchançaman, the final Chimú emperor, to Cusco and redirected gold and silver there to adorn the Qurikancha.
+The Chimu Empire was the largest polity conquered by the Inca.